ava-labs/avalanche-docs/docs/nodes/maintain/node-bootstrap.md

 ### Containers Execution

-Once a node has at least one valid frontiers, our node will start downloading parent containers for each frontier.
+Once a node has at least one valid frontiers, it will start downloading parent containers for each frontier.
 If it's the first time the node is running, it won't know about any containers and will try fetching all parent containers recursively from the accepted frontier down to genesis (unless [state